 - Come up with a sentence that is easy for you to remember.
 Pluto may not be a planet anymore, but many remember the mnemonic from their school days:

-My very educated mother just served us nine pickles.
+My very excellent mother just served us nine pizzas.

 - Write down the first letters of the words in the sentence: